A Stochastic Fundamental Lemma with Reduced Disturbance Data Requirements: Numerical example

-First we solve the above stochastic OCP with prediction horizon $N=25$ and a randomly sampled initial condition around $[0,-100,0]^\top$.
-The evolution of the Probability Density Functions (PDF) of the system outputs $Y^1$ and $Y^2$ for the computed optimal input is depicted in Figure~\ref{fig:AircraftY}.
-As one can see, the chance constraint for $Y^1$ is satisfied with a high probability, while $Y^2$ shows a narrow distribution close to 0 at the end of the horizon.
+First we solve the above stochastic OCP with prediction horizon $N=25$ and a randomly sampled initial condition around output $[10,10]^\top$.
+The evolution of the Probability Density Functions (PDF) of the system outputs $Y^1$ and $Y^2$ for the computed optimal input is depicted in Figure~\ref{fig:DistributionY}.
+As one can see, $Y^1$ and $Y^2$ both show narrow distributions close to 0 in the middle of the horizon.

-Then we compare the following three schemes in closed loop with prediction horizon $N=10$ at each time step: \begin{itemize} \item[I)] Lemma~\ref{lem:PropRV}with data $(u,y)^{\ud}$ of system~\eqref{eq:VARXFree}, \item[II)] Lemma~\ref{lem:StochFundam} with data $(u,y,w)^{\da}$ of system~\eqref{eq:VARXReal}, \item[III)] Lemma~\ref{lem:PropRV} with data $(u,y)^{\da}$ of system~\eqref{eq:VARXReal}. \end{itemize} Note that to apply Scheme III) using data of~\eqref{eq:VARXReal}, we first estimate the disturbance realizations and then generate a corresponding undisturbed trajectory $(u,y)^{\ud}$ of~\eqref{eq:VARXFree} via~\eqref{eq:PredictorModify}.
-We use the recorded/generated data of length 90 to construct all Hankel matrices.
-Given an initial condition around $[0,-100,0]^\top$ and the same disturbance realizations, we compute the closed-loop trajectories for 30 time steps for Scheme~I-III, see Figure~\ref{fig:AircraftComparison}.
+Then we compare the following three schemes in closed loop with prediction horizon $N=10$ at each time step:

+\begin{itemize} \item[I)] Lemma~\ref{lem:PropRV} with data $(u,y)^{\ud}$ of system~\eqref{eq:VARXFree}, \item[II)] Lemma~\ref{lem:StochFundam} with data $(u,y,v)^{\da}$ of system~\eqref{eq:VARXReal}, \item[III)] Lemma~\ref{lem:PropRV} with data $(u,y)^{\da}$ of system~\eqref{eq:VARXReal}. \end{itemize} Note that we omit the comparison of the above schemes with robust schemes since this paper mainly focuses on predicting the future trajectories of stochastic LTI systems.
+Nevertheless, \citet{pan25data} have compared Scheme~II with a distributionally robust scheme.
+Note that to apply Scheme III using data of~\eqref{eq:VARXReal}, we first estimate the disturbance realizations and then generate a corresponding undisturbed trajectory $(u,y)^{\ud}$ of~\eqref{eq:VARXFree} via~\eqref{eq:PredictorModify}.
+We use the procedure proposed in Section~\ref{sec:Estimation} to find stabilizing feedback controllers for all of the above schemes and then record/generate data of length 80 to construct all Hankel matrices.
+The 2-norm condition numbers of the Hankel matrices for Schemes~I-III are 98.1, 686.0, and 43.7, respectively.
+The condition number of the Hankel matrix for Scheme~II is higher than the others due to the disturbances.
+Given an initial condition around $[10,10]^\top$ and the same disturbance realizations, we compute the closed-loop trajectories for 30 time steps for Schemes~I-III, see Figure~\ref{fig:TrajComparison}.
 For a detailed closed-loop algorithm in the data-driven setting we refer to Algorithm~1 of~\citet{pan23stochastic}.
+Moreover, we compute the closed-loop trajectory for the model-based approach with an exact model.
+The resulting trajectory differs from that of Scheme~I by at most $3.974\cdot 10^{-4}$.
+Therefore, we use the solution of Scheme~I as the baseline for comparison and do not include the trajectory of the model-based approach in Fig.~\ref{fig:TrajComparison}.